Engee documentation

 Description

-The block Zonal Harmonic Gravity Model calculates the zonal Harmonic representation of planetary gravity at a particular point based on the planetary gravitational potential.
-This block allows to conveniently describe the gravitational field of a planet beyond its surface.
-By default, the block uses a fourth-order zonal coefficient for Earth to calculate zonal harmonic gravity.
-You can also specify a second or third order zonal coefficient.
-This block is implemented with usage of the following values of planetary parameters for each planet:
+Block Zonal Harmonic Gravity Model Calculates the zonal harmonic representation of planetary gravity at a specific point based on the planetary gravitational potential.
+This block allows you to conveniently describe the gravitational field of a planet outside its surface.
+By default, the block uses the fourth-order zonal coefficient for the Earth to calculate the zonal harmonic gravity.
+You can also specify a zone coefficient of the second or third order.
+This block is implemented using the usage of the following values of planetary parameters for each planet:

-Planet Equatorial radius ( ), m Gravitational parameters ( ), m³/s² Zonal harmonic coefficients ( )
+The planet Equatorial radius ( ), m Gravitational parameter ( ), m3/s2 Zonal harmonic coefficients ( )

 6 378 136.3